 All team members must belong to at least one group.
 When you add a new team member, the team member is automatically added to your account’s default group.

 Team members can belong to multiple groups.
-You can manage the groups that an individual team member belongs to and change the team member's default group at any time in their profile.
+You can manage the groups that an individual team member belongs to, add or remove team members from groups in bulk, and change a team member's default group at any time in their profile.

 Viewing group members